Griffith's Valuation, 1847-1864

 - There may be no Immediate Lessor listed and instead you may find legal terms such as "In Fee" (owned outright) or "In Chancery" (subject to a current legal process.)

-- If the tenant is listed as "Reps. of {name}", then the last land holder named has died and his estate is being looked after by his administrators or executors - try to hunt for a burial or monumental inscription nearby in the preceding years to publication.
+- If the tenant is listed as "Reps. of {name}", then the last land holder named may have died and his estate was being looked after by his administrators or executors - try to hunt for a burial or monumental inscription nearby in the preceding years to publication.

 - One person's land holdings might have been spread around a parish or even in the neighbouring county - look out for the tenement that has a house built on it for where your relative actually lived as the other holdings may just be fields ... or in the case of one of my ancestors, most of a mountain in Co.
 Wicklow!